Restream/reindexer/float_vector.md

 KNN search with automatic embedding works much like simple KNN search.
 With one exception, it expects a string instead of a vector.
 It then sends that string to the embedding service, gets back a calculated vector.
 And that vector is then used as the actual value for filtering the database.
-Before this need to configure "query_embedder".
+Before that, you need to configure the "query_embedder".

 - SQL\
   All queries are similar to KNN search